 Having also litigated a number of patent cases throughout her career, she brings to each matter a unique understanding of the intersection of copyright, trademark, trade secret and patent law.
 A superb communicator, she is able to explain diverse areas of complex technology to a judge or jury.

 Sheryl has been consistently named as one of the leading intellectual property litigators in the world by World Trademark Review 1000, a peer and client survey.
 In its 2017 publication, WTR 1000 described her as "'highly recommended’ for her ‘helpful and creative advice,’ which is ‘always of first-rate quality.’”
 In the 2018 edition, WTR 1000 stated that Sheryl “offers significant firepower to any contentious mandate.”
-Most recently, in the 2021 edition, WTR 1000 said Sheryl "puts her heart and soul into driving favourable outcomes."
+In the 2021 edition, WTR 1000 said Sheryl "puts her heart and soul into driving favorable outcomes."